Austrogomphus guerini

 commonly known as the yellow-striped hunter.

 It inhabits streams, rivers and lakes in eastern New South Wales, Victoria and Tasmania, Australia.

 Austrogomphus guerini is a tiny to medium-sized, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.

+The species name guerini is likely an eponym honouring Félix Édouard Guérin-Méneville (1799-1874), who provided Rambur with dragonfly specimens collected by J.S.C.
+Dumont d’Urville during the voyage of the Coquille.